Spectre-hidN/NoobEncryption/README.md

 ![N|](https://image.flaticon.com/icons/svg/3068/3068088.svg)

 NoobEncryption is a small console-based tool for windows which allows you to Encrypt Files Which are Unicode Encoded.
-It is free and open source so, you can also make your own version or contributing it by Improving and adding more features to it...
+It is free and open source so, you can also make your own version or contributing it by Improving and adding more features to it... <br/>
+All it does is to modify the characters in the text file (or any unocode encoded file) to a new value mentioned in a dictionary so, that it becomes difficult to read for a normal human.

-This tool is inspired from caesar-cypher encryption algorithm but, the only difference is it's simplicity and the ability to define custom encryption values.
+This tool is inspired from caesar-cipher encryption algorithm but, the only difference is it's simplicity and the ability to define custom encryption values.

 # Features!

   - Fast and efficient
   - Define Custom encryption values so that it will hard to bruteforce
-  - Open-source!
   - Easy to use commands

 ### Made Possible Due to: